 Grocery e-commerce seems to be lacking in all 3 respects: the motivation to buy specific food is not very strong, often we make do with what’s around; the ability to buy food online may be high (easy process) yet the ability to think about buying food online is not (I always find myself thinking - with heavy purchases in hand - Damn, I should’ve bought these online.
 But now it’s too late) and this happens because of a lack of “hot” triggers at the right moments, while triggers for traditional supermarkets abound.

-- Boost motivation (if needed) to buy food online vs offline.
+- Boost motivation to buy food online vs offline.

 - Enhance ability by making the commitment act simple.

 - Issue the trigger when both motivation and ability are at their highest point.